shockyrow/UrlJR/README.md

 ### Short URL Generation

-In this service in order to shorten an URL, URL's database id is used which is an unsigned number and converted that to a short string of characters (default: a-z, A-Z, 0-9) with a fixed length (default: 6).
+In this service in order to shorten an URL, URL's database id is used which is an unsigned number and converted to a short string of characters (default: a-z, A-Z, 0-9) with a fixed length (default: 6).
 Because of that the the short URLs will be sorted according to the characters provided.
 The following table will show you some examples:

 <table>
 <tr>